 One of the best tactical flashlight features comes as standard with the Helotex G4 is its ability to run off of two battery power sources.
 While this dual power capability is a benefit replicated in other tactical flashlights, the option to run the G4 from either two CR123 batteries or a single rechargeable 18650 battery makes it an excellent choice when considered alongside its additional functionality.

 The light source of the G4 comes in the form of a Cree XM-L2 LED which emits a powerful 1000 lumens of brightness at the highest setting.
-Alongside this max setting, the Helotex also offers both an energy efficient low mode as well as a strobe effect for signalling etc.
+Alongside this max setting, the Helotex also offers both an energy efficient low mode as well as a strobe effect for signaling etc.

 As with many of the other tactical flashlight offerings listed in this guide, the Helotex G4 is operated using a tactical switch on the rear of the light.

 Durability is offered in the form of a lightweight anodized aluminum body with o-ring seals on all parts for increased protection against the elements.Learn More About the Helotex G4 Tactical Flashlight Here

 The MH27 provides a number of additional colored lighting modes not available with other lights alongside a feature list that you’d expect from one of the best tactical flashlights on the market.

 With a 1000 lumen output and a staggering beam distance of 462 meters (over 1500 feet), the Nitecore MH27 is a powerful tactical flashlight with some unique and impressive credentials.